prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 ![RX 580](/img/cryptocurrency/gpu/rx-580-nitro.jpg "RX 580 NITRO")

-The Radeon Sapphire Radeon RX 580 Nitro+ is a solid choice for anyone looking to mine Zcash.
+The Sapphire Radeon RX 580 Nitro+ is a solid choice for anyone looking to mine Zcash.

 The GPU comes with a base clock of 1450 MHz and can be overclocked to 1500 MHz.